- Day 1: Arrival and Introductions

 We’ll rotate you throughout the day so you learn about the different options and mix with everyone in the group.

 In the evening, we cook up a meal together and play games on the snow-table.
 Our favorite is Jungle Speed, and it’s possible to play from your sleeping bag if cold!

-On the second day, you wake up to warm drinks and Norwegian breakfast cooked up by your guides.
+On the third day, you wake up to warm drinks and Norwegian breakfast cooked up by your guides.